live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 {qmlType:AlignMTB}
 {qmlInherits:MatFilter}
-{qmlBrief:Takes a list of inputs with a set of parameters and it converts them}
+{qmlBrief:Aligns a set of input images in accordance to a list of parameters.}

 Params: